 What is Accounting Automation?

-Accounting automation is the use of software to automate financial operations.
-In an industry that’s brimming with repetitive, often time-consuming tasks, automation makes these processes more efficient and quick.
-As a result, accountants and bookkeepers can then focus on more value-adding work.
+Accounting automation, powered by automated accounting tools, is transforming the way financial operations are handled in the industry.
+In an environment brimming with repetitive and often time-consuming tasks, automation expedites these processes and enhances their efficiency.
+As a result, accountants and bookkeepers are empowered to redirect their focus to more value-adding work.

 Automation can be applied to most stages of the accounting cycle.
 Whether you’re recording transactions, posting them to your general ledger or creating financial statements, you can leverage automation to help streamline the complete workflow and make your work more productive.
 We’ll be taking a deeper look at the accounting cycle and automation later on.